JonathanTurnerTBA/FreshMvvm/README.md

+#Fork for TBA Doncaster Mobile Applications

+Implemented missing methods/implementations for Pushing Page Models and resolving multiple implementations of an interface through IOC.

 # FreshMvvm for Xamarin.Forms

 FreshMvvm is a super light Mvvm Framework designed specifically for Xamarin.Forms.
 It's designed to be Easy, Simple and Flexible.